gregorip02/servel/README.md

-# Servel - The Workerman Laravel Adapter.
+# Servel - The Workerman Laravel Adapter

+**WIP**: This package provides a tcp entry point for your Laravel application, powered by the high-performance [Workerman](https://github.com/walkor/Workerman) server.

 ## Install